 According to Jackson, by the 1950s, Himes was taking heat from all sides.
 Black Americans objected to his frequently sexually-infused portrayal of blackness, his novel “Lonely Crusade” had sparked claims of anti-Semitism, and the white-dominated literary world kept insisting he speak on a solution to America’s “race problem.”

 Himes jumped ship and moved to Paris in 1953, which by that time had become a well-known haven for Black expatriate authors.
-There he published acclaimed “Harlem Detective,” “A Rage in Harlem,” and “Cotton Comes to Harlem.”
+There he published acclaimed works from the “Harlem Detective” series like “A Rage in Harlem,” and “Cotton Comes to Harlem.”
 The former earned him France’s Grand Prix de Littérature Policière.

 According to Jackson, Himes distinguished himself from his literary contemporaries by pushing back against calls to speak about race relations on behalf of all Black Americans.
 Other vulnerable writers, said Jackson, remained mum in mainstream literary publications to preserve their careers; Himes published opinions pieces to address the topic head-on.